MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-integrate-with-power-bi.md

 3. Double-click the computer, and then select the **Delegation** tab.
 4. Set the delegation settings to **Trust this computer for delegation to the specified services only**.
 Then, select **Use any authentication protocol**.
 5. Select **Add**, and then select **Users or Computers**.
-6. Enter the service account that you're using for Reporting Services.
-This is the account you added the SPN to within the Reporting Services configuration.
+6. Enter the service account you set up for Reporting Services.
 7. Click **OK**.
 To save the changes, click **OK** again.

 For more information, see [Kerberos Constrained Delegation for single sign-on to your apps with application proxy](how-to-configure-sso-with-kcd.md).